cryptodatahub/api_doc/rest-api.md

 # LIMITS

 ## IP Limits
 * When a 429 is received, it's your obligation as an API to back off and not spam the API.
-If you consider your API has been compromised, you cna request us to generate a new one while deleting the previous.
+If you consider your API has been compromised, you can request us to generate a new one while deleting the previous.
 * **Repeatedly violating rate limits and/or failing to back off after receiving 429s will result in an automated IP blacklisted.**
 * IP bans are tracked continuously and **scale in duration** for repeat offenders, **from 2 minutes to 1 week**.
 * **The limits on the API are based on the API keys nor the IPs.**